nondescryptid/opendoc-state-court-judgments/2019_SGMC_21/report.md

 #### (a)   Defendant organised the Event on 26 November 2016

 10     It was undisputed that the defendant organised the Event entitled “Civil Disobedience and Social Movement”.
 He did so together with one Zeng Ruiqing.
-He organised the Event to discuss issues relating to civil disobedience and democracy in social change.[\[note: 1\]](#Ftn_1) The Event was scheduled on 26 November 2016 from about 4.00 - 6.00 pm.
+He organised the Event to discuss issues relating to civil disobedience and democracy in social change.[^1] The Event was scheduled on 26 November 2016 from about 4.00 - 6.00 pm.
 The venue was The AGORA, an indoor event venue located at 28 Sin Ming Lane, #03-142, Midview City, Singapore 573972.

 11     The Event was open to the public.
 The defendant publicised the Event on Facebook by creating an Event Page and by posting the link to this page on his Facebook wall.
 (ASOF, Tabs A and B)